hdShang/arxiv-daily/docs/cs-RO/2025-10-22/papers/251019289v1-tarmac-a-taxonomy-for-robot-manipulation-in-chemistry.md

 ---
 layout: default
-title: TARMAC: A Taxonomy for Robot Manipulation in Chemistry
+title: "TARMAC: A Taxonomy for Robot Manipulation in Chemistry"
 ---

 # TARMAC: A Taxonomy for Robot Manipulation in Chemistry